deviceflow/docker-imap-devel/README.md

 Using your favorite email client you can connect via IMAP protocol to see emails like original recipient would received them

+## Building

+Normally the dev-services code in the monorepo will handle running it, and the image is stored in ECR.
+If you do have to build it yourself, set the AWS_ACCOUNT_ID environment variable and run `just build-docker && just push-docker`.

 ## Run container with docker compose